abnatal/botobot/README.md

 Check the documentation at https://core.telegram.org/bots#6-botfather or watch a <a href='https://www.youtube.com/results?search_query=botfather' target='_blank'>tutorial video on youtube</a>.

 ### For WhatsApp
-You need to setup an account with a Facebook Business Solution Providers (BSP) for Whatsapp.
+You need to setup an account with a Facebook Business Solution Provider (BSP) for Whatsapp.
 Currently, this project supports <a href='https://gupshup.io' target='_blank'>Gupshup</a> and <a href='https://www.positus.com.br'>Positus</a>.

 ## Project structure
 <img src="https://abnatal.com/github/botobot_diagram.jpg"></img>